markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/test-debug/debug.md

 1. Select the new __wskdebug__ from the dropdown
 1. Tap the green __Run__ button to the left of __wskdebug__ dropdown
 1. Open `/actions/worker/index.js` and tap to the left of the line numbers to add break points 1.
-Navigate to the Asset Compute Dev Tool Web browser window opened in step 6
+Navigate to the Asset Compute Development Tool Web browser window opened in step 6
 1. Tap the __Run__ button to execute the worker
 1. Navigate back to VS Code, to `/actions/worker/index.js` and step through the code
-1. To exit the debug-able Dev Tool, tap `Ctrl-C` in the terminal that ran `npx adobe-asset-compute devtool` command in step 6
+1. To exit the debug-able Development Tool, tap `Ctrl-C` in the terminal that ran `npx adobe-asset-compute devtool` command in step 6

 ## Accessing logs from Adobe I/O Runtime{#aio-app-logs}

 [AEM as a Cloud Service leverages Asset Compute workers via Processing Profiles](../deploy/processing-profiles.md) by directly invoking them in Adobe I/O Runtime.
-Because these invocations do not involve local development, their executions cannot be debugged using local tooling such as Asset Compute Dev Tool or wskdebug.
+Because these invocations do not involve local development, their executions cannot be debugged using local tooling such as Asset Compute Development Tool or wskdebug.
 Instead, the Adobe I/O CLI can be be used to fetch logs from the worker executed in a particular workspace in Adobe I/O Runtime.

 1. Ensure the [workspace-specific environment variables](../deploy/runtime.md) are set via `AIO_runtime_namespace` and `AIO_runtime_auth`, based on the workspace requiring debugging.
 1. From the command line, execute `aio app logs`